 It was both a grievous and wonderful moment when I first made baked chicken thighs a couple of years ago.
 Up to that point I had squandered many years avoiding any meat from a chicken other than the white meat.
 There were several reasons for that.
 One, I’m the girl who eats her ribs with a fork and prefers them falling off the bone, so naturally the thought of working around smallish chicken bones to get my meat was not super appealing.
 Two, I’d bought into the idea that low-fat diets were most nutritious and that lean chicken and turkey were the best sources of animal protein.
 So the fact that chicken thighs are higher in fat than chicken breasts was another deterrant in my consumption of dark chicken meat.
 Three, I’d never bought chicken thighs before and had no idea what to do with them.
 But finally, after nearly three decades of a dark chicken meat free diet, I experienced the insane deliciousness that are chicken thighs.
 I guess I’ll have to spend the next 3 decades making up for lost time.
-Oh the difficulties of my life!
+I know, hard times, right?

 There are several perks to eating chicken thighs.
 First, they’re budget friendly.
 I picked up a 3 lb family size package of bone-in, skin-on chicken thighs at Whole Foods last weekend for about $7.
 The boneless, skinless chicken thighs were a bit more – about $12 for a family size package.
 At Whole Foods comparable quantities of chicken breasts are more in the $15-$20 range.
 Of course, prices will vary depending on your grocery store and region.
 Second, they’re delicious and so worth the tiny amount of effort it takes to get the meat off the bones.
 Third, they’re actually quiet nutritious for you.
 Now that we know it’s not fat that is bad for us but rather sugar and excess carbs, we can enjoy dark chicken meat guilt free!
 They’re also a great source of potassium (which protects your blood vessels from oxidative damage) and selenium (which helps the body make antioxidant enzymes) and contain folate, iron and vitamins A, K, B6, and B12.

 I made these Cajun spiced chicken thighs for dinner earlier this week and the hubs and I devoured them while our dog stared sadly and adorably at us.
-These will definitely be added to our list of of favorite weeknight dinners.
+These will definitely be added to my list of of favorite weeknight dinners.
 There’s not much hands on time which makes these really easy, but they do require an hour of marinating and 35 minutes of baking, so plan on about an hour and forty-five minutes from start to consumption.